tituschewxj/tp/docs/DeveloperGuide.md

 1. Implementing nodeJS to render documentation on our local machines.

-1. Using `captain githook` to verify locally if code changes made will pass the CI checks.
+1. Utilized [`captain-githook`](https://github.com/swellaby/captain-githook) `pre-commit` and `pre-push` checks locally to automatically verify if code changes made will pass continuous integration checks.
+It allows us to focus our time on working on the quality of our code, rather that dealing with formatting related issues.

 {{ newPage }}